 Illegal or irregular order of lower court bringing out just result:

 The High Court is not bound to interfere under S. 115, C.P.C. except in aid of justice.
-Thus where the order of a subordinate court has brought about a just result and where the setting aside of the order would bring about an unjust result, the High Court would not exercise its discretion under S. 115, C.P.C., and interfere with such order, even though the order suffers from an illegality or irregularity.
+Thus was the order of a subordinate court has brought about a just result and where the setting aside of the order would bring about an unjust result, the High Court would not exercise its discretion under S. 115, C.P.C., and interfere with such order, even though the order suffers from illegality or irregularity.

-If the court below has exercised its jurisdiction in the prescribed way but its decision is based upon erroneous conclusions of facts or law, it cannot be said to have acted illegally or with material irregularity in the exercise of its jurisdiction.
+If the court below has exercised its jurisdiction in a prescribed way but its decision is based upon erroneous conclusions of facts or law, it cannot be said to have acted illegally or with material irregularity in the exercise of its jurisdiction.